-Mesa ETP has three locations in the United States, our manufacturing headquarters in Cincinnati, Ohio and regional offices in Houston, Texas and Monrovia, California.
+Mesa ETP has three locations in the United States, our manufacturing headquarters in Cincinnati, Ohio and regional offices in Texas and California.
 In addition to domestic operations, Mesa ETP has a vast network of strategic partnerships with international representatives and companies throughout the world.
 These partnerships work closely with our domestic operations and are a valuable asset to Mesa ETP in providing timely and personal support on a global scale.
-Mesa ETP is a Certified Women's Business Enterprise (WBENC) and plays a critical role in supplier diversity programs for corporations of all sizes.
+Mesa ETP is a Certified Women’s Business Enterprise (WBENC) and plays a critical role in supplier diversity programs for corporations of all sizes.

 About Mesa ETP Flexible Pipe Systems

 Storage tank owners realize operation efficiency and long service lives with the use of Mesa ETP flexible pipe for floating roof drain systems, skimmers and foam systems.
 Mesa ETP flexible pipe options include Resist-All-Clad, and Armor-Clad.
 Mesa ETP flexible pipe systems have been known to remain in service for 20 years or more when properly installed.
 Mesa’s flexible pipe systems are manufactured for a custom fit in each tank to ensure a consistent, predictable lay pattern that does not interfere with the components in the tank.
 Floating roof drain systems feature smooth internal fluidways which feature the best flow rates in the industry.
 Mesa ETP can accommodate any storage tank liquid product with the choice of a compatible flexible pipe system; our engineering staff works with closely with the customer to ensure the proper product is being chosen.